 Carrier aircraft, since their beginning, have been a very special kind of machine and demand something equally special of the men who flew them.
 Landing on a pitching, bucking deck of a carrier, or catapulting over a plunging bow, shipboard aircraft and their pilots had to be exceptional.

-Highly illustrated with cutaways, photographs and colour profiles, Wings of the Navy makes a valuable contribution to aviation history and keeps the memory of these diverse and absorbing aircraft alive.
+Highly illustrated with cutaways, photographs and color profiles, Carrier Testing American & British Aircraft (Wings of the Navy) makes a valuable contribution to aviation history and keeps the memory of these diverse and absorbing aircraft alive.

 Blackburn Buccaneer, de Havilland DH.110 Sea Vixen, Douglas F4D Skyray, Douglas SBD Dauntless, Fairey Albacore, Fairey Swordfish, Grumman F9F Panther, Grumman TBF Avenger, Supermarine Seafire